aiser-team/cabrnet/docs/manuals/cabrnet.md

 To evaluate a model, the tool uses the following options:

 - `--model-config /path/to/file.yml` indicates how to [build the model](model.md).
-In addition, `--model-state-dict /path/to/model/state.pth` or `--legacy-state-dict /path/to/model/state.pth` indicate the location of a CaBRNet or legacy state dictionary that should be used to initialize the model.
+In addition, `--model-state-dict /path/to/model/state.pth` or `--legacy-state-dict /path/to/model/state.pth` indicates the location of a CaBRNet or legacy state dictionary that should be used to initialize the model.
 - `--dataset|-d /path/to/file.yml` indicates how to [load and prepare the test data for the evaluation](data.md).